LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 a registry, you can use the `packs::orphaned/0` predicate to list any orphaned packs that are installed.

+See the tool API documentation on the [registries](../../docs/registries_0.html) object for other useful predicates.

 Pack handling
 -------------

-Packs must of available from a defined registry.
+Packs must be available from a defined registry.
 To list all packs that are available for installation, use the `packs::available/0` predicate:

 	| ?- packs::available.